-Overnight hash brown breakfast casserole with sausage, egg, cheese, and hash browns has all your favorite American breakfast staples.
+Overnight breakfast casserole with hash browns sausage, egg, and cheese has all your favorite American breakfast staples.
 Do all the prep work the night before, then in the morning simply pop it in the oven an hour before you are ready to eat.
 Serve with your choice of avocado, sour cream, and/or shredded cheese for a hearty breakfast that is anything but boring.
 Read on for my tips and tricks to get it right the first time and make it uniquely your own.

 Everyone loves a great weekend breakfast or brunch, but not everyone likes waking up early to make it.
 After all, weekends may be for brunching, but they are also for getting some much needed rest and relaxation.

 When I first started developing my take on the classic breakfast casserole, this recipe was a “take half the morning and everyone is grumpy by the time we sit down to eat” casserole.
 Which simply doesn’t work.

 Then it became a “we only eat this breakfast for dinner” casserole.
 Which while tasty and less grump inducing, it doesn’t get it on the table for brunch let alone breakfast.